microsoft/TypeScript-Website/packages/documentation/copy/en/reference/Enums.md

 ```

 One important difference between ambient and non-ambient enums is that, in regular enums, members that don't have an initializer will be considered constant if its preceding enum member is considered constant.
-In contrast, an ambient (and non-const) enum member that does not have initializer is _always_ considered computed.
+By contrast, an ambient (and non-const) enum member that does not have an initializer is _always_ considered computed.

 ## Objects vs Enums